Stage Two: Is there evidence of a serious concern that could require us to take regulatory action to protect the public

 Where there’s evidence of a concern about a nurse, midwife or nursing associate’s practice, this won’t necessarily mean it needs to be referred to the Case Examiners or the Fitness to Practise Committee.

 We’ll consider whether the concern is serious enough that it could require us to take regulatory action to protect the public, uphold public confidence in the professions or uphold professional standards.
 We have broad powers to investigate the seriousness of concerns we receive.
-When assessing whether a concern is serious, we look at what risks are likely to arise if the nurse, midwife or nursing associates doesn’t remedy or put this concern right.
+When assessing whether a concern is serious, we look at what risks are likely to arise if the nurse, midwife or nursing associates doesn’t address or put this concern right.
 This could be risks to patients or service users or, in some cases, to the public's confidence in all nurses, midwives and nursing associates.

 Regulatory action includes imposing restrictions on a nurse, midwife or nursing associate’s right to practise, or removing their right to practise entirely.
 It can also include issuing a warning.
 If a concern isn’t of the kind that could require us to take regulatory action, it won’t impact the professional’s fitness to practise and won’t need our involvement.